-Fnatic and Gambit are off to a quick start at the PGL Major
+Fnatic and Gambit Esports are off to winning starts as the PGL Major got underway earlier today.

 The two sides were featured as the $1 million Counter-Strike: Global Offensive tournament kicked off in Krakow, Poland.
 Both Fnatic and Gambit emerged victorious, but their victories didn’t come easily.